pytest-dev/pyfakefs/docs/troubleshooting.rst

             info_dir = Path(pytz.__file__).parent / "zoneinfo"
             self.fs.add_real_directory(info_dir)

+.. note:: In newer django versions, `tzdata` is used instead of `pytz`, but the usage will be the same.

 If you are using Django, various dependencies may expect both the project directory and the ``site-packages`` installation to exist in the fake filesystem.